Chalwk/JeriCraftDocs/policies/Community-Rules.md

 ---

-### Subsequent Offenses 🔁
+## 🔁 Subsequent Offenses

-Repeated violations will result in escalating consequences.
-If you continue similar behavior after a ban, your next offense will incur a more severe punishment.
+Repeated violations will result in **escalating consequences**.
+If you continue similar behavior after a ban, your next offense will incur a **more severe punishment**.

+---

-### Undocumented Offenses 🚨
+## 🚨 Undocumented Offenses

-While this list aims to provide clear guidelines, players may still be penalized for unlisted offenses.
-Staff will consider severity and intent when enforcing rules.
+While this list provides clear guidelines, players may still be penalized for **unlisted offenses**.
+Staff will consider the **severity and intent** of the behavior when enforcing rules.

+---

+## 🌟 Final Note

-To maintain a positive experience, exercise common sense and respectful behavior in all interactions on the server and Discord. 🌟👾
+To maintain a positive and enjoyable experience for everyone, please use **common sense** and treat others with **respect** in all interactions on the server and Discord.
+Thank you for being part of the JeriCraft community! 👾